 Instructions

-- Bake at 425ºF for 20-25 minutes until cornbread is golden on top and a toothpick inserted into the center of the pan comes out clean.
+- Bake at 425ºF for 20-25 minutes, until cornbread is golden on top and a toothpick inserted into the center of the bread comes out clean.

-- Serve warm with butter and honey or jam.
+- Serve warm with butter, honey, jam, or as desired.

 Notes